Skip to content

 Weak Grip Strength Apparently Linked to Depression Risk

 As the researchers explain in their meta-analysis, there were already several individual studies suggesting that higher hand grip strength is associated with a lower risk of depressive symptoms.
 However, the overall findings were not clear.
 Therefore, the researchers evaluated existing study data: They examined twelve different cohorts with a total of 497,336 participants.
-The average age of the participants was around 61 years, and about 54 percent were female.
+The average age of the participants was around 61 years, with about 54 percent being female.

 A Simple and Cost-Effective Method to Predict Depression?